v6ipc/scapy-sample/README.md

 # scapy-sample
 Scapy sample code of Python packet manipulation program
+Need to install Scapy to use this program